MicrosoftDocs/customer-voice/cv-docs/distribution-settings.md

 ## Notifications

-You can set response notification options for the sender in addition to<!--Writing Style Guide.--> the respondent.
+You can set response notification options for the sender in addition to the respondent.

 The available settings are: